 Some people see only the hourly rate and mistakenly think the lower hourly rate number is some sort of bargain, experience and machine size/power don't figure into their equation.
-It's the intelligent people who do their research that keep me in business.
+It's the intelligent people who do their research that keep us in business.
 They verify the slightly higher hourly rate for over double the machine and extra experience means the job will cost far less, not more, and is the far better deal.
-Then they hire the Bobcat Man asap!
+Then they hire Bobcat Man asap!

 And Bobcat Man shows up for the job!
 Many others do not!